 Prof. Mithileswar Jha, our Pro-VC gave the keynote address for the seminar.
 The topic being Innovation in Management Education: Kautilya Entrepreneurship and Management Institute (KEMI) MBA Story.
 He spoke about the importance of humility in education, “higher education should liberate the minds”.
 He talked about the history of management education in the world and how KEMI is redefining entrepreneurship education focusing on India centric values.
 KEMI is named after Kautilya, whom we all believe as the greatest economist and management scholar.

-Technical session The technical session started after the tea-break with two eminent speakers from industry, Mr. Sujitesh Das, VP Global HR, Microland Ltd., And Ms. Asha M, Associate Director, Accounting Advisory Services, KPMG.
+The technical session started after the tea-break with two eminent speakers from industry, Mr. Sujitesh Das, VP Global HR, Microland Ltd., And Ms. Asha M, Associate Director, Accounting Advisory Services, KPMG.

 Mr. Sujitesh Das spoke on the new generation management terminologies.
 He spoke about the importance of V-sumes, E-Gens, and Prodman for Self-marketing.
 He spoke about the importance of training and experience in management to make it – “20 nothing into 40 something and 60 everything.”